Shopify/theme-scripts/packages/theme-cart/README.md

 ## Browser Support

 Theme Cart uses two APIs not available to legacy browsers, Fetch and Promise.
-If you wish to support legacy browsers, make sure you load add the following dependencies to your project:
+If you wish to support legacy browsers, make sure you add the following dependencies to your project:

 ```
 yarn add unfetch es6-promise